voldemortX/pytorch-auto-drive/docs/datasets/TUSIMPLE.md

 }
 ```

-There will be at most lane markings in `lanes`.
-The tusimple dataset expects at most 4 lane markings, current lane and left/right lanes that are essential for the control of the car.
+There will be at most 5 lane markings in `lanes`.
 The polylines are organized by the same distance gap (`h_sample` in each label data) from the recording car.
 It means you can pair each element in one lane and h_samples to get position of lane marking in images.

 For example,